readium/lcp-specs/README.md

 ## Technical Notes

-The following technical notes are currently in draft:
+The following technical notes are provided for review:

 * [LCP for PDF](notes/lcp-for-pdf.md) defines how PDF documents are protected by LCP.
 * [LCP for Audiobooks](notes/lcp-for-audiobooks.md) defines how Audiobooks using the Readium Packaged Web Publication format are protected by LCP.